-This module is not available to short term/exchange students.
+This module is not available to short term students.
 Stage 3 only.
-Places on the module are strictly limited and are only available to students in the School of Politics and International Relations (single and joint Honours); students will be required to attend an interview and participation in the module is subject to students obtaining their own internship.
+Places on the module are limited to 20 students and are only available to students in the School of Politics and International Relations (single and joint Honours); students will be required to attend an interview and participation in the module is subject to students obtaining their own internship.

-OverviewThis module blends practical workplace experience, in the form of an internship in the area of politics and international relations, with taught workshops and private study.
+OverviewThis module blends practical workplace experience, in the form of an internship in the area of politics and international relations, with taught seminars and private study.
 The internship will allow students to experience first-hand the practical application of their degree subject in the wider world of work, and will provide the opportunity to develop transferable skills such as teamwork, communication and self-organisation.
-The taught workshops will provide an opportunity to reflect upon, and develop, knowledge of the sector and its relationship with the academic field of study, using the student's internship experiences and a range of other resources.
-Students will also examine learning theory and consider the value of experiential learning experiences within Higher Education.
+The taught seminars will provide an opportunity to reflect upon, and develop, knowledge of the sector and its relationship with the academic field of study, using the student's internship experiences and a range of other resources.
+This will include input from School staff and alumni working in relevant fields, as well as appropriate support from employability and careers-guidance professionals.

 The internship must consist of at least 60 hours of work, but this may be spread across a number of days / weeks and need not be a full-time position.
 The module convenor will approve of all internship opportunities prior to their commencement and students are advised to liaise closely with the module convenor and other appropriate staff in good time.
 Internships must finish by the date of the final seminar, and the School will provide all documentation and relevant insurance / health and safety checks to ensure that the placement meets both University and sector requirements and guidance on work-related learning opportunities.
 Students who fail to complete necessary paperwork relating to their internship and the module will be unable to proceed.